George Arison: Political activity and commentary

 In May 2016, when Donald Trump was criticized for his policies by businesspeople in Silicon Valley, Arison was included, saying, "We all very strongly believe in immigration and bringing very skilled, awesome people to the U.S. and welcoming them.
 Google wouldn’t exist if it wasn’t for (Russian-born) Sergey Brin and Tesla wouldn’t exist if it wasn’t for Elon Musk."

 In the same year, Arison was a speaker for the Clinton Global Initiative.
 He has also contributed to numerous publications, including the Christian Science Monitor, The Wall Street Journal, and The Washington Post.

 In 2020, Arison also publicly supported the CARES Act, considering it "a huge win for small business owners" during the coronavirus pandemic.

 Grindr

 In September 2022, Arison was named CEO of gay dating app Grindr prior to the company going public through a merger with Tiga Acquisition Corp.
 Arinson has stated publicly his plans for the organisation and a change to the company offerings via an introduction to a multi-tier paid subscription model and increase investments on app monetisation.
+In July of 2023, employees at Grindr announced a union campaign to which Arison responded to by instituting a return to office policy.
+This move has been used as a common union busting tactic.

+Controversies

+On October of 2022, Arison faced backlash for Tweets that resurfaced where he showed support for conservative politicians who have criticized various LGBTQ+ community policies such as Donald Trump and Virginia Governor Glenn Youngkin.
+These resurfaced as he became the CEO of Grindr.